brandon-reinhart/bevy_raytrace/README.md

 # bevy_raytrace

-A toy wavefront ray tracer using Bevy.
+A toy ray tracer using Bevy.
 Just for learning.